AkhiljithPB/Docker-Swarm-WebApp/README.md

 ```
 Once it’s running, you should see 1/1 under REPLICAS for both services.
 This might take some time if you have a multi-node swarm, as images need to be pulled.

+I have also setup an AWS Application load balancer by using my worker nodes to manage the traffic into the webapp.

 _Thank you_

    [df1]: <https://docs.docker.com/engine/swarm/>